 - Examine keywords with high traffic, low conversion, and high bounce rate

 - Investigate ad and landing-page materials to ensure that you are obtaining qualified traffic and that you are presenting visitors with the right products.
 Create Segments to find out which pages are the primary entry points of Natural Search traffic.
 Compare conversion and bounce rates to identify pages to focus optimization efforts.

 Get intraday reporting on Natural Search reports

-You can enable intraday reporting on your Natural Search report by opening a ticket with Acoustic support.
-When you open the ticket, make sure to specify a frequency for how often you want the report generated.
+You can enable intraday reporting on your Natural Search report by opening a support ticket.
+Make sure to specify how often you want the report generated.
 The default is every 4 hours.